 Basis of Disclosures

 These disclosures are produced on an annual basis as a minimum and more frequently, if appropriate.
-GBIM Limited has a financial reporting date of 31st December and these disclosures reflect the position at 31st December 2020.
+GBIM Limited has a financial reporting date of 31st December, and these disclosures reflect the position on 31st December 2021.

-The Investment Firms Prudential Regime (IFPR) comes into force on the 1st January 2022 and will apply to GBIM Limited as a Mifid firm from this date.
+The Investment Firms Prudential Regime (IFPR) came into force on the 1st of January 2022 and apply to GBIM Limited as a Mifid firm from this date.
 As such this is the final Pillar 3 Statement prior to the implementation of the IFPR.
 One of the consequences of the IFPR was the replacement of the ICAAP by the ICARA.
 In 2022 GBIM Limited completed an ICAAP followed by an ICARA.

 The Executive Board of GBIM Limited seek to embed a culture that ensures all employees act in the best interests of the clients by putting clients’ interests ahead of their own and treating clients fairly.

 GBIM Limited Investors expects all employees and contractors to maintain the highest standards of personal and business conduct, market practice, integrity and ethics.
 Confidence in the integrity of GBIM Limited and its employees is key to establishing trust between the firm and its stakeholders, such as regulators, clients and business partners.
 GBIM Limited has embedded frameworks and policies that support timely identification, measurement, mitigation and improvement of conduct risk.